Aerial view of Breakneck Ridge over the Hudson River

 Reality scan

-We recruit or confirm lane owners so the project doesn't depend on one person's calendar.
+Confirm lane owners so the project doesn't depend on one person.

 Choose your lane: Partners.

-Depending on the path: submit to a grant program, or hand off the package to a project developer.
+Submit to a grant program or hand the package to a developer.

 What HVB is (and isn't)